\"Writing.Com

 Doc’s Scuttlebutt Cap - by James Fox

-In the mid-1960’s we cruised aboard a 65-foot, diesel powered, former aircraft rescue boat.
+In the mid-1960’s we cruised aboard a 65-foot, diesel-powered, former aircraft rescue boat.
 It was the SSS Tuolumne, of Modesto, California.
 But the boat was actually ported in Stockton, through which two major rivers and several sloughs flow, connecting to California's vast inland delta waterways.
 So, each summer, we land-locked kids were able to cruise all the way to San Francisco during our floating summer camp week.

 The vessel's Skipper was "Doc" Van-Valen, a local Podiatrist.
 Our Sea Scout Post and ship's emblem, (and I don't know how BSA ever approved this,) was a Skull and Crossbones, shaded in a yin-yang black over white.
-To the delight of every adolescent boy who joined the crew, First Mate Daryl, our "Skipper" for events, had a wooden leg... actually, a prosthetic leg.
+To the delight of every adolescent boy who joined the crew, First Mate Daryl, our "Skipper" for events, had a wooden leg...
+OK, actually a prosthetic leg.
 But that was close enough for our imaginations to see ourselves as rowdy sea-dogs!

 The timed event at Sea Explorer Regattas involves several pieces of equipment for the competing teams.
 Three 15-foot spars are laid out alongside a 55-gallon barrel filled with water up to within 3 inches of the brim.
 Various lengths of rope were laid out for the spar lashings and creating a barrel sling.
 There is also a disassembled block and tackle (rope and pulleys) laid alongside the spars.